Certified Green Burial at The Meadow

 As part of the restoration efforts, each family will have the opportunity to have a native tree, shrub, flower, or ground cover planted in the memory of their loved one.
 Also available for memorialization are boulder-sized, engraved river rocks.
 These grounds will be kept as a natural area.
 Maintenance will be minimal and will not involve irrigation, fertilizers, regular mowing, or pruning.
 In addition, integrated pest management will be used to manage invasive species.

-Those interested in finding out more about green burial, or about The Meadow at Greenacres Memorial Park in Ferndale, should call (360) 384-3401.
+Those interested in finding out more about The Meadow at Greenacres Memorial should call (360) 384-3401.

 Mission: A Meaningful Memorial Landscape Contributing to Ecological & Social Health

 The mission of The Meadow Natural Burial Ground is to create a natural and meaningful memorial landscape that is a thriving native ecosystem contributing to both the ecological and social health of the surrounding community.

 The following information, standards, and guidelines, which incorporate the best practices to date, are intended to support this mission.
 If, at anytime, they are deemed as being counterproductive to this end, or if better practices come to light, this document will be reviewed and updated.

 The Meadow is certified by the Green Burial Council as a natural burial ground and meets or exceeds all standards for this certification.

 All burial containers placed in The Meadow must be 100% biodegradable and nontoxic.
 Metal caskets and fasteners, synthetic linings, formaldehyde glues, and high VOC (volatile organic compounds) finishes are prohibited.
 All caskets must be constructed from wood, grasses, reeds, bamboo, or other natural materials.
 All burial shrouds must be made of natural plant or animal fibers.
 Outer burial containers, such as concrete liners, metal vaults, partitions, and slabs, are prohibited.